t100n/cr3ativ-conference/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Updated cr3ativ-conference.php, /includes/session-widget.php, /templates/single-cr3ativconference.php, /templates/single-cr3ativspeaker.php, /templates/taxonomy-cr3ativconfcategory.php, /templates/template-cr3ativconference.php.
+2 new meta fields have been created so that you can choose to display the 24 hour clock or choose to put your own time.
+Please note, the start and end time are still required to sort by using the 24-hour clock format, but 2 new inputs have been added for your convenience so if you wish to display on your site the 12 hour format you can.
+Please update the templates listed above to your theme's root directory.
+If you are using our Conference or Attend theme, an update to the theme will be forthcoming.

 = 1.2.0 =
 * Updated single-cr3ativconference.php, single-cr3ativspeaker.php, taxonomy-cr3ativconfcategory.php and template-cr3ativconference.php as well as the /includes/session-widget.php to correct issue with dates not translating from WP to native language.